thu-pacman/RoMeo/README.md

 bash ./scripts/reproduce.sh tab1
 ```

+Result summary will be generated at `reproduce/tab1/perplexity_summary.log`.

 #### Table 2: Comparison of zero-shot accuracy on four downstream tasks.

 ```bash
 bash ./scripts/reproduce.sh tab2
 ```

+Result summary will be generated at `reproduce/tab2/zero_shot_summary.log`.

+> Note: Due to the long runtime of full zero-shot evaluation, this script only runs partial evaluation (partial models and benchmarks) for quick verification.
+>
+> To run the full evaluation, simply modify `reproduce/tab2/run.sh` and `reproduce/tab2/run_acc_allbench.sh`.

 #### Figure 7: Normalized layer-level latency on Qwen3 models of different input batch sizes.